 - Access to the Orangery is from the visitor centre via steps or a lift (platform 125cm length x 120cm wide, maximum weight 250kg).
 Doorway into visitor centre room with 3D model of Knole is maximum 70cm

-- In the house, wheelchair access is to the great hall and the bottom of the great stairs only (free entry to wheelchair users)
+- In the house, wheelchair access is to the great hall and the bottom of the great stairs only

 - Our nearest 'Changing Place' is at Sevenoaks leisure centre in Buckhurst Lane, 5 minutes' drive away

 - Wheelchairs free to borrow from Visitor Centre, for ground floor showrooms

 - Ramps to shop and Estate Office exhibition